 Low FODMAP & IBD: What We Know Today

 There is very strong evidence showing the benefits of the Low FODMAP diet for managing symptoms in patients with Irritable Bowel Syndrome (IBS), a much more common disorder of gut-brain dysregulation with many of the same symptoms as IBD .
-We are now seeing that the diet can help manage symptoms in patients with IBD as well, especially when they’re in remission.
+We are now seeing that the diet can help manage symptoms in patients with IBD as well as IBS, especially when they’re in remission.
 Here’s why:

-Often times, a person with IBD can be technically in remission (a healed intestinal tract) but continue to experience symptoms that mimic an IBD flare-up.
-This is known as IBD with IBS overlay and it is extremely common, affecting 40-60% of IBD patients.
+Oftentimes, a person with IBD can be technically in remission (a healed intestinal tract) but continue to experience symptoms that mimic an IBD flare-up.
+This is known as IBD with IBS overlay, and it is extremely common, affecting 40-60% of IBD patients.
 High FODMAP foods can trigger IBS symptoms in people with IBD and make them feel like they are experiencing a flare-up .
-In fact, in a recent study, the Low FODMAP diet was shown to lower symptoms like gas, bloating, diarrhea, nausea and fatigue [7,8] in patients with IBD.
+In fact, in a recent study, the Low FODMAP diet was shown to lower symptoms like gas, constipation, bloating, diarrhea, nausea, and fatigue [7,8] in patients with IBD.

-FODMAPs (fermentable oligosaccharides, disaccharides, monosaccharides, and polyols) are hard to digest sugars which pass through the small intestine without being properly broken down by enzymes.
-Once these sugars reach the colon, they cause an osmotic shift bringing more water into the lumen which causes all the potential unpleasant side effects of pain, bloating and diarrhea.
-Additionally, the bacteria ferment (think of brewing beer), and the residual FODMAPs give off gas, as if there wasn’t enough to manage!
+FODMAPs (fermentable oligosaccharides, disaccharides, monosaccharides, and polyols) are hard to digest sugars that pass through the small intestine without being properly broken down by enzymes.
+Once these sugars reach the colon, they cause an osmotic shift bringing more water into the lumen which causes all the potential unpleasant side effects of pain, bloating, and diarrhea.
+Additionally, the gut bacteria ferment (think of brewing beer), and the residual FODMAPs are gas-producing -- as if there wasn’t enough to manage!

 "OK...
 SO WHAT CAN I EAT?"

 The most common question patients with IBD ask me is “what can I eat?”
-My goal is to help patients find ways to eat that will allow them to manage symptoms and feel like they are in control.
+My goal is to help patients find ways to manage healthy eating that will allow them to manage symptoms and feel like they are in control.
 That’s where the low FODMAP diet becomes so useful.
 A FODMAP elimination and reintroduction process can be a life-changing tool for IBD patients to identify the triggers that add to their daily stress.
 We know food alone does not cause IBD but many patients will begin to notice “trigger foods” that increase their symptoms of gas, bloating, and diarrhea.
 The best way to identify your trigger foods is to simply keep a journal of what you eat.
-Note if there are changes that occur in our bowel function when certain foods are eaten more than others, or when you try to reintroduce small amounts of typical offenders like fermented foods or low-lactose dairy products.
+Note if there are changes that occur in your bowel function when certain foods are eaten more than others, or when you try to reintroduce small amounts of typical offenders like fermented foods or low-lactose dairy products.

 IT'S NOT: 'ONE SIZE FITS ALL'

 Food is a very important topic because it evokes a lot of emotion in people.
-People with IBD must carefully think about what to eat and the timing of their meals and if I can offer suggestions that help ease this stress, then I can successfully increase their nutrition, allow people to eat comfortably at work and at gatherings and lessen anxiety that commonly accompanies mealtime.
-Food is a large part of our culture as well as a basic human need and patients with IBD welcome guidance to help manage their disease and lead the healthiest life they can.
+People with IBD must carefully think about what to eat and the timing of their meals and if I can offer suggestions that help ease this stress, then I can successfully increase their nutrition, allow people to eat comfortably at work and gatherings, and lessen the anxiety that commonly accompanies mealtime.
+Food is a large part of our culture as well as a basic human need, and patients with IBD welcome guidance to help manage their disease and lead the healthiest life they can.